TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

-3. Click the Create button to create the CA. This will create the files "root.der" and "rootKey.der" in the /home/ubuntu/direct/tools directory.
+3. Click the Create button to create the CA. This will create the files "example.com.der" and "example.comKey.der" in the /home/ubuntu/direct/tools directory.
+Place these in their own directory called, invalid-trust-relationship" to avoid confusing this with your other set.

-If you need to create more leaf certificates from this CA later, You will need these two files along with your password to reload the CA.
+4. Install this example.com.der into the Direct implmentation.
+Then attempt to send a Direct message using the certificate from the "Good Domain Bound Certificate" step.
+Since this endpoint certificate was not created by this trust anchor, despite the fact the DNS, Common Name (CN), and Email, and Subject are the same.

+Please refer to ttt.configuration.md for more explanation on installation of these certificates.